celiavelmar/conventional-pre-commits/README.md

 ## How does it work

-This scripts will update your project's version when you make a commit.
+These scripts will update your project's version when you make a commit.
 Conventional Commits format enforcing can be disabled but commits will need to follow it for the version to be updated.
 Different scenarios will trigger different version updates.
 See next section for script configuration.

 Only commits made to enabled branches (develop, release and master by default) will trigger a version update.